mjseaman/dev_bootcamp_phase3_prep/overview/README.md

   end
 end
 ```
 What in the world!!
 Right?
-Maybe not, but this is a little confusing when you don't know how rails routing works so, for the third time, go read <a href="https://gist.github.com/keithtom/3f311c392326bc659b54#readme">Keith's post</a>.
+Maybe not, but it's a little confusing when you don't know how rails routing works so, for the third time, go read <a href="https://gist.github.com/keithtom/3f311c392326bc659b54#readme">Keith's post</a>.
 And if you still don't get it, check out the exercise below.

 If you'd like to learn more check out the <a href="https://github.com/rguerrettaz/dev_bootcamp_phase3_prep/tree/master/exercises#controllers" target="_blank">Controllers exercise</a>
 <h2 id="views">Views</h2>